All Episodes

 You had to listen to all 59 minutes, a full hour of tape of the meeting to get it.

-Talk radio played, I played the soundbite.
+Talk Radio played, I played the soundbite.

 San Francisco Chronicle never reported that.

-Chronicle ever wrote about this.
+The Chronicle never wrote about this.

 But it's important, folks.